Luke Sewell: Baseball career

 Sewell's batting average dropped to .213 in 1938 and, in December of that year, he was purchased by the Brooklyn Dodgers for $7500.
 In April 1939, the 39-year-old Sewell was released by the Dodgers but, promptly signed a contract as a third-string catcher and pitching coach for the Cleveland Indians.
-The Indians hoped to groom him as an eventual replacement for manager Oscar Vitt who had fallen from the graces of General Manager Cy Slapnicka.
+The Indians hoped to groom him as an eventual replacement for manager Oscar Vitt who had fallen from the graces of general manager Cy Slapnicka.
 He spent the 1940 season as a pitching coach but, when the Indians decided to hire Roger Peckinpaugh as their manager for the 1941 season, Sewell accepted the manager's position with the St. Louis Browns, replacing Fred Haney.
 Because of the shortage of major league players during the Second World War, Sewell served as a player-manager during the 1942 season, appearing in six games.
 He played his final game as a player on August 1, 1942 at the age of 41.

 Career statistics

-In a 20-year major league career, Sewell played in 1,630 games, accumulating 1,393 hits in 5,383 at bats for a .259 career batting average along with 20 home runs, 698 runs batted in and an on-base percentage of .323.
-He retired with a .978 fielding percentage.
-As a catcher, Sewell had a strong throwing arm, leading the American League four times in baserunners caught stealing and four times in assists.
+In a 20-year major league career, Sewell played in 1,630 games, accumulating 1,393 hits in 5,383 at bats for a .259 career batting average along with 20 home runs, 698 RBI and an on-base percentage of .323.
+He had a .978 fielding percentage.
+Sewell had a strong throwing arm, leading American League catchers four times in baserunners caught stealing and four times in assists.

 Even for the era, Sewell's low strikeout numbers were remarkable.
-He never struck out more than 27 times in a season, and his career best was just 16 strikeouts in 451 at-bats in 1936.
-Sewell held the American League record of 20 seasons as an active catcher until Carlton Fisk surpassed the record with 24 seasons as an active catcher with the Boston Red Sox (1969, 1971–80) and the Chicago White Sox (1981–93).
-He caught three no-hitters in his career; Wes Ferrell in 1931, Vern Kennedy in 1935, and Bill Dietrich in 1938.
-In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James ranked Sewell as the fourth best catcher in the American League during his career.
-James ranked Mickey Cochrane, Bill Dickey and Rick Ferrell as the top three, all of whom were inducted into the Baseball Hall of Fame.
+He never struck out more than 27 times in a season, and his career best was just 16 strikeouts in 451 at bats in 1936.
+Sewell held the American League record of 20 seasons as an active catcher until Carlton Fisk surpassed the record with 24 seasons as an active catcher with the Boston Red Sox (1969, 1971–1980) and the Chicago White Sox (1981–1993).
+Sewell caught three no-hitters in his career; Wes Ferrell in 1931, Vern Kennedy in 1935, and Bill Dietrich in 1938.
+In his 2001 book, The Bill James Historical Baseball Abstract, baseball writer Bill James ranked Sewell as the fourth best catcher in the American League during his career, behind Mickey Cochrane, Bill Dickey, and Rick Ferrell, all of whom were inducted into the Baseball Hall of Fame.